fourstix/Elfos-print/README.md

   * graphics.asm -- Command to send data from an image file to the printer.
   * sprint.asm -- Command to send a text string to the printer.
   * vprint.asm -- Command to send the contents of the Video Buffer to the printer as image data.
-* **/src/asm/esp8266/PicoElfIThermalPrinter/**  -- Source files for NodeMCU ESP8266 microcomputer to drive the printer.
+* **/src/asm/esp8266/PicoElfIThermalPrinter/**  -- Source file for NodeMCU ESP8266 microcomputer to interface with the Pico/Elf I2C I/O board and to drive the thermal printer via serial communication.
   * PicoElfIThermalPrinter.ino -- NodeMCU ESP8266 printer driver.
 * **/bin/** -- Binary files for Elf/OS printer commands.
 * **/lbr/**  -- Library file for Elf/OS (Unpack with Elf/OS lbr command)